Safvenberger/Safvenberger.github.io/_posts/2022-11-09-passing-styles-in-allsvenskan-2021.md

 would like.
 As a result, the distance may contradict our intuition and what we believe makes sense.
 One way to alleviate these possible issues is to reduce the dimensionality of the data.
 A popular method for this is principal component analysis (PCA), where all the original variables undergo a transformation.

-More specifically, a linear combination (called components) of the original variables is created such that each variable contributes, positively or negatively, to some extent, some more than others.
+More  specifically, in PCA, a linear combination (called components) of the original variables is created such that each variable contributes, positively or negatively, to some extent, some more than others.
 Each component is orthogonal to the previous and strives to maximize the variance in the data, which means that the first component has the highest variance explained in the data, followed by the second component and so on.
 The aim with this is to represent as much of the information as possible in a lower dimension.
+{: .notice--info}

-For instance, if the original variables are 100 in total, with PCA this may be able expressed at a satisfactory level with only a few components, say 2-5.
+For instance, if the original variables are
+100 in total, with PCA this may be able expressed at a satisfactory level with only a few components, say 2-5.
 This can then improve the result of the clustering that follows and can also allow visualizations in a lower dimensional space.